Facelift Virginia Beach

 There may be variations to these steps is a facelift is being combined with one or more other surgical procedures at the same time.
 If a full facelift is not required then Dr. Hugo may suggest a Mini Facelift.

-After the Facelift Procedure
+Recovery After the Facelift Procedure

-There is usually minimal discomfort for the patient after facelift surgery and, if there is, it can be lessened with oral medication.
+During recovery there is usually minimal discomfort for the patient after facelift surgery and, if there is, it can be lessened with oral medication.
 A small, thin tube may be temporarily placed under the skin behind the ear for two or three days to provide drainage and prevent a buildup of fluids.
 Pressure from bandages can also help to minimize subdermal fluid and blood pooling, which will help to mitigate bruising and swelling.
 Temporary numbness of the skin is quite normal.
 Dressings are removed two days after surgery and you will be able to take a shower.

 You should plan to take it easy for the first week after facelift surgery while you are puffy and bruised.
 During this time, you should also keep your head elevated and free from pressure or contact, especially at your incision sites.
 This includes avoiding clothing that would need to be pulled on and off over your head, as even this could impact your sutures.

 Dr. Hugo will let you know about a follow-up schedule so he can ensure that the incision sites are healing properly, that fluids are draining, and that you are staying infection-free.
 Antibiotics can help with this.

 Sutures are removed after one week, and camouflage makeup can then be applied.
 Most patients are back at work within 10 days to two weeks following facelift surgery.
 By the third week, you will look and feel much better.